semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 a job has finished, either successfully or unsuccessfully.

 Please notice that a pipeline *will not fail* if one or more commands in the `epilogue` fail to execute for some reason.
+Also, the epilogue doesn't work in stopped or canceled jobs.

 There are three types of epilogue commands: